 This unit focuses on the development and the presentation of devised solo performances.
 Students explore contemporary practice and works that are eclectic in nature; that is, they draw on a range of performance styles and associated conventions from a diverse range of contemporary and traditional contexts.
-Students develop skills in extracting dramatic potential from stimulus material and use playmaking techniques to develop and present a short solo performance.
+Students develop skills in extracting dramatic potential from stimulus material and use play-making techniques to develop and present a short solo performance.
+They experiment with application of symbol and transformation of character, time and place.